jeffh/check.statem/doc/basics/getting_started.md

 Phew, that's done.
 Let's go through it step by step of the `defstatem` macro:

-1. The first argument `key-value-statem`, defines the name of the state machine that we can use to refer to this definition later
+1. The first argument `key-value-statem`, defines the var of the state machine that we can use to refer to this definition later
 2. The next argument is like a field definition.
 State machines have `[mstate cmd]` as bindable to variables.
   - `mstate` is the current model state.
 This is the state machine's internal state between transitions
   - `cmd` is refers to the current command instance.
 In practice, it's reserved for some special cases that we won't be using, so we can omit it.